-Al-Met’s sophisticated machine shop predominantly manufactures components for flow control valves, and assembling carbide parts onto Inconel or super duplex, thanks to a range of machine tools, including a recently-acquired 5-axis machining centre and 5-axis lathe, both programmed with Edgecam, from Vero Software.
+Al-Met’s sophisticated machine shop predominantly manufactures components for flow control valves, and assembling carbide parts onto Inconel or super duplex, thanks to a range of machine tools, including a recently-acquired 5-axis machining center and 5-axis lathe, both programmed with EDGECAM, from Vero Software.

 Phil Harmer, Managing Director

-While the machine shop comprises both conventional and CNC lathes, mills and grinders, and a radial arm, it is their 5-axis capability that is helping the company take the next step.
+While the machine shop comprizes both conventional and CNC lathes, mills and grinders, and a radial arm, it is their 5-axis capability that is helping the company take the next step.

-Managing Director Phil Harmer says: “Our craftsmen have been comfortable for many years running parts through four or five operations, and it took a while for them to be fully confident with switching to the Mori Seiki MTX 2000 5-axis machining centre and doing everything in one set-up with Edgecam.
+Managing Director Phil Harmer says: “Our craftsmen have been comfortable for many years running parts through four or five operations, and it took a while for them to be fully confident with switching to the Mori Seiki MTX 2000 5-axis machining center and doing everything in one set-up with EDGECAM.

 “But one particular job that used to take four or five days is now fully processed in just under two hours.
 It’s a massive time saving, and means we’ll be looking at increasing our 5-axis capability when we invest in further machinery.”